Engee documentation

 @doc sqrt

-Getting help at the command line
+Getting help on the command line

 Screenshot 2024-11-21 135151.png

-😊😊😊😊😊 if you want to expand your knowledge about using the command line - read the document to the end 😊😊😊.
+If you want to EXPAND your knowledge about using the command line, read the document to the end.

 Creating your own documentation